 3 Tablespoons Potato Starch:

 My preference.
-Abby is allergic to gelatin and not done very well with agar but does great with potato starch.
 So, that is what we use.
 Agar or gelatin will work.
-I did make a batch a long time ago and it will setup nicely.
+I did make a batch with agar a long time ago and it will setup nicely.
 Tapioca starch will work, but I find tapioca can get a bit stringy with all the stirring.
 We like the "mouthfeel" of potato starch best.

 3 heaping Tablespoons of starter culture: